gestorum/zen-garden-generator/README.md

 This project aims to easily create 2D & 3D animated environments with or without sound effects.

-Use ZenGardenGenerator main class to launch Processing sketches (PApplet).

-ZenGardenGenerator [SketchClassName] [SketchArguments]

 Main features:
 1) Particle system with event handling & basic collision management.
 2) Built-in shorcuts to capture snapshots [c], pause [p] and record [r] your animations.
 3) Use built-in instruments or create your own to generate sounds.

+Use ZenGardenGenerator main class to launch Processing sketches (PApplet).

+ZenGardenGenerator [SketchClassName] [SketchArguments]

+Built-in Sketches:
+1) RSSSketch: Rideable Share System simulation using real-time data from GBFS (https://github.com/MobilityData/gbfs) compatible servers.
+2) A few 2D & 3D sketches in the tuto package.

 Dependencies: